Hugh Hefner: The Voice of Many Generations

 Hef was a trailblazer in every sense of the word; with no precedent for a boundary-pushing lifestyle company with the potential to become a major player in many realms of business, ranging from journalism to television, cinema, resorts, hotels, and casinos.

 However, the Playboy Empire didn’t stop at business.
 It has played a crucial role in protecting the rights to free speech and expression in America.
 In 1964, the Playboy Foundation was founded with the goal of fighting censorship, among other philanthropic pursuits.

-While Hugh Hefner built an empire off the societal lust for beauty and the feminine figure, he knew that a woman’s worth extends far beyond that.
-Hef hired thousands of women throughout his life, but one move in particular stands out as honorable and progressive.
+While Hugh Hefner built an empire of the societal lust for beauty and the feminine figure, he knew that a woman’s worth extends far beyond that.
+Hef hired thousands of women throughout his life, but one move, in particular, stands out as honorable and progressive.
 In 1988, he appointed his brilliant and capable daughter, Christie Hefner, as Chairman and C.E.O. of Playboy Enterprises, at a time when female executives were an absurdity that fell completely outside the norm.

 Hef and Christie, together and apart, have become a humanitarian force to be reckoned with.
 Both have used the large, public platform of Playboy Enterprises to advance women’s rights, elect progressive candidates, and accelerate research and treatment for HIV/AIDS.